zhxie/ikago/README.md

 `-c`: (Optional, exclusively) Configuration file.
 An example of configuration file is [here](/configs/config.json).

 `-listen-devices devices`: (Optional) pcap devices for listening, use comma to separate multiple devices.
-If this value is not set, all valid pcap devices will be used.
+If this value is not set, all valid pcap devices excluding loopback devices will be used.
 For example, `-listen-devices eth0,wifi0,lo`.

 `-upstream-device device`: (Optional) pcap device for routing upstream to.
 If this value is not set, the first valid pcap device with the same domain of gateway will be used.